-- Skills Lab also is also focused on the identification of the skills requirements of vulnerable groups (NEETs, unemployed, less well- qualified) and changes brought by migration flows and refugees.
+Skills Lab is also focused on the identification of the skills requirements of vulnerable groups – NEETs (not in education, employment or training), unemployed, less well qualified – and changes brought by migration flows and refugees.

 Who can benefit from the Skills Lab findings?

-- ETF partner countries, in particular education and training and employment institutions, agencies, social partners, research institutions and other relevant stakeholders, to support national education and labour market systems reform.
+- ETF partner countries, in particular education and training, and employment institutions, agencies, social partners, research institutions and other relevant stakeholders, to support the reform of national education and labour market systems.

 - EU institutions, to inform policy dialogue with partner countries and enhance the evidence-based for EU projects and programmes.

 - EU Member States and other donors, including international financing institutions, to enhance their knowledge base for support to countries.